Last Updated on December 28, 2024 by Sam Gupta

 Why is ETO manufacturing so common?

-Are you in an industry where you have a heavy emphasis on design, such as engine or aircraft manufacturing?
-You may not have much of a choice due to a lack of standardization between the two projects.
-There are ways to gain efficiencies in those industries as well.
-But for this article, we are talking about industries where companies overuse ETO practices when some of these manufacturers could be CTO (Configured-to-order).
+Are you in an industry with a strong focus on design, such as engine or aircraft manufacturing?
+In such cases, you might not have much flexibility due to the lack of standardization between projects.
+While efficiencies can still be achieved in these industries, this article is focused on sectors where companies tend to overuse ETO practices.
+This is still true even though some of these manufacturers could adopt CTO (Configured-to-order) instead.

 The drivers for ETO manufacturing